Ask a doctor about a prescription for IBUKERN 600 MG FILM-COATED TABLETS

 Central nervous system:

-Common: fatigue or drowsiness, headache, dizziness, or feeling unsteady.
+Frequent: fatigue or drowsiness, headache, and dizziness or instability.

-Rare: paresthesia (numbness, tingling, burning, etc. more common in hands, feet, arms, or legs).
+Rare: paresthesia (sensation of numbness, tingling, burning, etc., more frequent in hands, feet, arms, or legs).

 Psychiatric: